Bloomberg Radio

 In 1992, Bloomberg purchased the first of these, WBBR (1130 AM) in New York (at the time using the call sign WNEW), for $13.5 million.
 Bloomberg took over the operation of WXKS (1200 AM) in Newton, Massachusetts (serving Boston), on March 1, 2013.
 The following year, Bloomberg began programming KNEW (960 AM) in Oakland, California (serving the San Francisco Bay Area), on September 29, 2014.
 Both stations were owned and operated by iHeartMedia, but were programmed by Bloomberg Radio under a local marketing agreement (LMA).
 On December 21, 2015, Bloomberg Radio launched a similar arrangement on CBS Radio-owned WNEW-FM (99.1), its first FM radio station.
 The call letters of WNEW-FM were later changed to WDCH-FM and the station is now owned by Audacy, Inc.

 On July 4, 2017, Bloomberg moved its programming in Boston to WRCA (1330 AM), owned by Beasley Broadcast Group.
 Later that year, it fully acquired WNBP (1450 AM) in Newburyport to serve as a simulcast of WRCA.
 Both WRCA and WNBP operate translator stations on 106.1 FM.
 Bloomberg's LMA with WXKS expired on March 1, 2018.
 On September 3, 2024, Bloomberg Radio moved in Boston from WRCA to another Beasley-owned station, WBOS (92.9 FM); that station's HD2 channel had already simulcast Bloomberg programming from WRCA.
 The LMA with KNEW expired on September 30, 2024, and was not renewed.

-Bloomberg Radio is also heard nationally on Sirius XM satellite radio channel 119.
+Bloomberg Radio is also heard nationally on SiriusXM satellite radio channel 119.
 Select programming is also broadcast in London UK on DAB digital radio via the London 3 multiplex (VHF block 11B), with simulcasts of the Bloomberg TV audio at other times.